- Established vendors often find themselves on the outside of new technological developments.

 This is just a restatement of point #2.
 It makes digital services, which are more of a buzzword than anything different.
 Secondly, adding a data center between the public cloud and the customer does not reduce latency.
 In fact, it is the opposite.

 My analysis of Equinix’s interconnectivity construct is that it does not have validity.
 Therefore, why is IDC naming its Marketscape “interconnectivity?

 The answer to that question is easy.

 Just look at who is included in the Marketscape.

 Every one of these vendors wants to reframe itself as being relevant for the public cloud.
 They want readers to think that interconnectivity for data centers is a thing.

 Overall there is little interest in the IDC Marketscope.
 It is more of a listing of what the sector does, and none of the other participants are included in the Marketscope provided by the Equinix version of the document.
 This means that readers cannot compare anything stated by IDC about Equinix versus the other competitors.
 Apparently, according to Equinix, the only thing readers are supposed to know about other providers is that Equinix is the best.

 This is commonplace among incumbents.
 And it is not only restricted to the data center market.
 For example, in the US, fast food places have upgraded their appearance.

 Because of high-level competitors that offer a better experience and better quality food.
 Starbucks, Chipotle, etc..
 So these low-end food places upgraded their aesthetic, but the food is still the same.

-If you live in or have visited the US recently, you may have noticed that all of sudden the fast food restaurants don’t look the same.
+If you live in or have visited the US recently, you may have noticed that all of a sudden, the fast-food restaurants don’t look the same.
 They have adopted an upgraded appearance — but the food on the inside and the service are the same.
-Giving yourself a refreshing is how you coopt without having to adjust the core of what you do or what you offer.
+Giving yourself a refreshing is how you coopt without adjusting the core of what you do or what you offer.